Distributional Transform Based Information Reconciliation: Distributional Transform Expansion

-\item Each one of the $l$ pairs of sequences $(\mathcal{D}_i(X),Y)$ [$(\mathcal{D}_i(Y),X)$ in RR] induce a Binary-Input AWGN channel and Bob [Alice in RR] can retrieve Alice's [Bob's in RR] binary sequences by using an error correcting code. \end{enumerate}
+\item Each one of the $l$ pairs of sequences $(\mathcal{D}_i(X),Y)$ [$(\mathcal{D}_i(Y),X)$ in RR] can be interpreted as a Binary-Input AWGN channel and Bob [Alice in RR] can retrieve Alice's [Bob in RR] binary sequences by using an error correcting code. \end{enumerate}

 \begin{exemp} Let $X \sim\mathcal{N}(0,1)$, $Z \sim\mathcal{N}(0,0.5)$ with $X\perp Z$ and $Y = X+Z$.
 Assume the realizations $x = \qty{0.491, 0.327, -0.652 , -1.096, -0.023}$ and $z = \qty{-0.722, 0.942, 0.191, 0.198, -0.370}$.
-Then,
+Then

 \end{exemp}